Spesandes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: This script displays the last 10 lines of the /etc/passwd file
 5-firstlines: This script prints the first 10 lines of the /etc/passwd file to stdout
 6-third_line: This script prints the third line of the iacta file
+7-file: This script creates a file titled with characters with some text in it